3dfsb-dev/3dfsb/README.md

 Besides that it has problems with freeglut which I quickly fixed now.
 So I hope some people, YOU,  still like it.
 Have fun!

-25/12/2014:
-Tom here; I've picked up where Leander left off.
-I'm cleaning up the code and adding features, see CHANGELOG!